vand3rlinden/Python/ThreatHunterX/readme.md

 # Overview
-ThreatHunterX is a tool designed to support SOC analysts.
-A primary goal of ThreatHunterX is to perform routine checks, freeing up analysts' time for more in-depth analysis in the same timeframe.
+ThreatHunterX is a tool designed to assist SOC analysts.
+The primary goal of ThreatHunterX is to perform routine checks and free up analyst time for more in-depth analysis in the same timeframe.

 ## Requirements
 1. API Key for VirusTotal